 (C) Minimum standards for GSA warrants are identified on the Acquisition Career Management pages on the GSA Acquisition Portal at https://insite.gsa.gov/acquisitionportal.

-[(D) Authorizes changes in warrant level thresholds (see 501.603-1(d)(5)(iv)).]
+[(D) Authorizes changes in warrant level thresholds (see paragraph (d)(5)(iv) of this subsection).]

 * * *